Henrik Robstad

-Henrik Robstad (born 12 May 1991) is a Norwegian footballer who plays as a defender for Start in the Tippeligaen.
+Henrik Robstad (born 12 May 1991) is a former Norwegian footballer who plays as a defender.
+Before his retirement he played for Start in the OBOS-ligaen.

 He played youth football for Hånes IF and IK Start, but was dismissed from the latter club who did not perceive him as good enough.
 While skiing at the resort Hovden, he met Vindbjart FK head coach Steinar Skeie, who invited him to trial.
 Robstad subsequently joined Vindbjart and played five seasons there, only interrupted by a US college spell in 2011–12.

 Ahead of the 2014 season he went from the third to the second tier, joining newly promoted FK Jerv.
 He joined Start ahead of the 2016 season.